Let us be the first of many to officially welcome you as the newest member of the Cornell Law family.

 Family members enjoy common experiences.
 They spend time together at dinner, on vacation and living day to day.
 At Cornell Law, our students spend a great deal of time together learning the law in and outside of the classroom setting and socializing together.
 Alumni of the law school and current students are able to instantly connect and establish a rapport because the experience of being a Cornell Law student is consistent over time.
 The hallmarks of the Cornell Law student experience are:

 The purpose of this website is to help you learn more about the law school by providing you information that is tailored to you as an admitted law student.
-We invite you to review it and our Admitted Student Handbook.
+Please take a look at our Admitted Student Handbook.